preemptive/DashO-GameOfLife/README.md

 The `menu` flavors use the library's code directly and reference the library's `GameOfLifeView` class via XML.
 The `single` flavors only use the library's code directly.

-The instructions on the `master` branch demonstrate protecting the `release` builds with variant-specific configurations.
+The instructions on the `master-vNext` branch demonstrate protecting the `release` builds with variant-specific configurations.

 ## Prerequisites